IvanTepes/cook-book/README.md

 - Allows registered users to **view** previously added recipe.
 - Allows registered users to **update** their recipe.
 - Allows registered users to **delete** their recipe.
-- When a user decides to delete a recipe before deleting it, he is asked if he wants to delete the recipe?
+- When a user decides to delete a recipe before deleting it, he is asked to confirm.

 - Delete Modal :